alexs2112/TerminalHero/README.md

 - Using [mermaid.js](https://mermaid.js.org/) to visualize dialog trees using the script found in [dialog/dialog_display.py](dialog/dialog_display.py)

 ### Rough To-Do List (Unordered)
-- Creature combat abilities show hit chance, damage, and effects in their short description
+- Creature combat abilities show hit chance, damage, and effects when targeting
-- Status effects on creatures
+- Don't allow stacking of the same status effect on a single creature
-- Combat space (?) effects (fire, pools of water, poison gas, etc)
+- Display status effects on enemies in the combat screen
-    - Eventually these effects should interact (poison gas explodes when encountering fire)
+- Status effects interact with each other (ie. enemy engulfed in poison will explode when dealt fire damage)
 - Somehow mark dialogue options that have not been chosen yet
     - Mark the NPC if they have unread dialogue
     - Arrow-key control for dialogue options